 Because above-ground pools have thin walls, floating pool skimmers are most often used, but other options include units that hang on the pool's edge.
 To keep skimmers for above- and in-ground pools working properly, try to clean out the skimmer basket daily during swim season.

 Robotic Pool Skimmers

 In recent years, floating and robotic pool skimmers have entered the market and offer an alternative to a stationary model.
-Operated by batteries or solar power, these automatic skimmers float on the surface of a pool, collecting debris as it moves through the pool.
-Devotees of products like the Solar Breeze NX claim it cuts down on time and work, especially in areas prone to winds carrying leaves and debris into the pool or regions with lots of insects.
+Operated by batteries or solar power, these automatic skimmers float on the surface of a pool, collecting debris as it moves through the water.
+Devotees of products such as the Solar Breeze NX claim it cuts down on time and work, especially in areas prone to winds carrying leaves and debris into the pool or regions with lots of insects.
 It can also lower the cost of energy bills, as it is designed to work independently of the pool pump.